VAlgoLang/homebrew-valgolang/README.md

-# homebrew-manimdsl
+# homebrew-valgolang

-Repository containing the package definition (Formula) for ManimDSL in Ruby that allows it to be installed using HomeBrew.
+Repository containing the package definition (Formula) for VAlgoLang in Ruby that allows it to be installed using HomeBrew.

 For more on HomeBrew Formulas, see [here](https://docs.brew.sh/Formula-Cookbook).